-You might not, however, be certain of the difference between the two, as often these terms are used interchangeably.
+You might not be clear on the difference, as often UI and UX are used to mean the same thing.
 If you are commissioning great digital content be sure to ask your vendor how they address these two important aspects of design.

-This quote from Moreno exemplifies the need for a balance between the two elements in order to achieve a successful user-focused interaction.
+This quote from Moreno shows the need for a balance between the two elements to improve design.
 It’s no good designing a custom icon set and wonderful interface in Evolve or any eLearning authoring too, for example, without having first planned the usability and user journey of the digital learning resource.

-The very definition of this imbalance can be found in the image exlained here - the very silly, entirely under-thought Phillipe Starck lemon juicer.
+The very definition of this imbalance can be found in the image explained here – the very silly, entirely under-thought Phillipe Starck lemon juicer